MCAT Percentiles: Full Statistics

 Data Summary

-To score in the 90th percentile of any given MCAT section, you'll need at least a 128-130, depending on the section.[1] -
+To land in the 90th percentile of any given MCAT section, you’ll need to score at least 128-129, depending on the section.

-To have scored in the 75th percentile, you must have scored higher than a 509.Note Reference [1] -
+To score in the 75th percentile, you must earn greater than 508.

-To have an MCAT score in the 50th percentile, you must have scored greater than 501.5.Note Reference [1] -
+To have an MCAT score in the 50th percentile, you must score greater than 500.

-Medical schools use the Medical College Admissions Test (MCAT) to evaluate prospective medical students' readiness for graduate school.
-Schools use MCAT scores, along with GPAs, as a way to compare applicants.
+Medical schools use the Medical College Admissions Test (MCAT) to evaluate prospective medical students’ readiness for graduate school.
+Schools use MCAT scores, along with GPAs, to compare applicants.

-This article focuses on test takers pursuing medical degrees (MDs) at medical school, but podiatry school, anesthesiology school, MD/PHD programs, and osteopathic schools also use the MCAT for admissions.
+This article focuses on test takers pursuing medical degrees (MDs) at medical school, but podiatry school, MD/PHD programs, and osteopathic schools also use the MCAT for admissions.

 Read on to find out more about national MCAT percentiles, broken down by total scores and section scores.